-Challenge: take 13 models, 1 studio, 1 tin of coffee, plenty of grit and enthusiasm, 1 camera, 3 lights…
+Challenge: take a group of models, a studio, a tin of coffee, plenty of grit and enthusiasm, a camera, add lights, and…

 Capture as many high quality looks as you can.
 GO!